Monarchs and pollinators need our help due to habitat loss.

 Applicants that demonstrate the following will be given higher rankings:

-- Schools will be given highest priority and will be reviewed first
+Schools and Educational Non-Profits will be given highest priority

 Not all Ecoregions are listed on this application.
 If you do not see your Ecoregion listed below, that means we do not have plants for your area.
 Our milkweed availability depends on donations of seed from volunteer seed collectors.